eppenga/GoldStar-Binance/README.md

 The application uses PHP Binance API from JaggedSoft to place the actual orders.
 You need to install that application first and put the GoldStar files in the same folder to be able to run.

+**How to install**

+1) Install 'PHP Binance API from JaggedSoft', please see: https://github.com/jaggedsoft/php-binance-api
+2) Install 'GoldStar Trading Bot' (this application)
+3) Copy config.example.php to config.php and modify

 **Usage**

 BUY: